Independence Day (Malta): Background

 Malta has been an area of interest, for its strategic location in the Mediterranean Sea, since classical times.
 The island allowed for great international trade and a militarily strategic location, the island was wonderful for navies to stop and rest and it was a great base for military assaults from the air and the sea.
 The island's longest ruler was the Knights of St. John, who controlled the island for 250 years.

 The Knights lost their control of the island after an invasion by French forces led by Napoleon.
 Napoleon's fleet was en route to invade Egypt and beyond, but needed a place to rest beforehand.
 Malta refused Napoleon's request to harbour at its islands, but he was not going to let his invasion fail at the fault of the small island-state so he invaded and seized control of the island.
 While Malta might have been taken through force, the French did not treat them wrongly.
 France established many reforms that reflected that of the French Revolution, such as ending the remaining feudalistic policies, building and founding many schools, and abolishing slavery.
 Despite this, the people of Malta saw those policies as excessive for the locals were "largely dominated by [and loyal to] two institutions: the aristocracy and the Church."
 The Maltese people revolted against the French in response to the policies enacted by France in the occupation of 1799.
 The French had also been plundering art and national treasures belonging to Malta and taking them back to France, such as the sword belonging to Grandmaster Jean Parisot de la Vallette.
-During this time, the French had been at war with the British, hence why Napoleon was headed for British-owned Egypt.
+During this time, the French had been at war with the British.
 When the Maltese resistance attempted to retake their capital of Valletta and failed, they turned to Britain for help.
 Britain accepted Malta's plea for help since France was Britain's nemesis.
 With famous Admiral Lord Nelson, British forces blockaded the island and took it in 1800.
 Britain incorporated Malta into their empire, and in 1869, Malta would become famous for its use as a halfway stop between British Gibraltar and the newly opened Suez Canal.
 The island would then be built up as a fortress and made into the home the British Mediterranean fleet.